 First we add an Array node.
 Give it the id

-This will feed the markers to the Mapbox node, so connect its output Items to the Markers input on the Mapbox node.
+This will feed the markers to a Repeater that is using our new marker component, so connect its output Items to the Markers input on the Repeater node.

 Now we need to add new Objects to the Array whenever the user clicks on the map.
 Add a Create New Object node and make sure you can set the three properties

 Color (String) when you create it.

 Lon to the position the user clicks, so connect the

 Longitude outputs in the group "Map Clicked" from the Mapbox to the them.
 We can hard code the color to